JDSRAO/VideoManagement/README.md

 2. Download the .msi installer from https://github.com/JDSRAO/VideoManagement/releases
 3. Run downloaded installer

-## Development
-These samples require Visual Studio 2017 to build, test, and deploy.
-Other projects are dotnet standard 2.0

 ## Usage
-To use the samples with Git, clone the project repository with ``` git clone https://github.com/JDSRAO/VideoManagement ```

-After cloning the respository:
-* To build the samples, open VideoManagement.sln solution file in Visual Studio 2017 and build the solution.
-* Alternatively, open the project directory in command prompt and type ```cmd cd src/VideoManagement.UI.WPF ``` and build with 'dotnet build' or 'msbuild' specifying the target project file.

-The easiest way to use these samples without using Git is to download the zip file containing the current version (by clicking the "Download ZIP" button on the repo page).
-You can then unzip the entire archive and use the solution in Visual Studio 2017.

 ## License
 Please refer [here](LICENSE) for license information